 If a large and above-the-fold ad takes time to render, move it to below-the-fold and ensure it loads faster.
 Also, make sure that the header bidding auction or waterfall set-up is not increasing the latency.
 To fasten the page loading while running header bidding auctions, we’ve an article that you will find helpful.

-Improving the Core Web Vitals is not an easy task.
+Improving the Core Web Vitals optimizing ads is not an easy task.
 It requires a deep understanding of user experience along with ad experience.
 As the proposal of Core Web Vitals will most likely come into effect in mid-2021, you’ve enough time to optimize your website’s content and ads for these performance metrics.
 Though some suggestions might require technical knowledge, the efforts will surely reduce the loading speed of pages and help you maintain the SERP rankings.
 Consequently, better traffic and better ad revenue.

+And that’s how ads impact core web vitals.
 Still not able to pass the Core Web Vitals assessment?
 Leave a comment and we’ll help you find a solution for it.